 Healthcare is facing rapid changes.
 Here’s what you need to know to stay ahead in 2020 and beyond.

-Looking into 2020 and beyond, here are five major challenges faced by the healthcare industry and how to stay ahead:
+Looking into 2020 and beyond, here are six major challenges faced by the healthcare industry and how to stay ahead:

 Due to the highly sensitive patient information collected by healthcare organizations, the industry has become a prime target for cybercriminals.
 In 2017, the US medical and healthcare sector experienced over 350 data breaches, exposing 4.93 million patient records.
 Unfortunately, this trend shows no signs of slowing down.
 In the first half of 2019, there already were 32 million patient records breached.